cggaurav/auto-label-github-issues/app/server/README.md

 ### Heroku Containers

 Seems to work since slug size is not an issue and images are pushed to their own registry!
+[Dockerfile](https://github.com/cggaurav/auto-label-github-issues/blob/master/app/Dockerfile) using Jessie